banisterious/obsidian-charted-roots/docs/bases-integration.md

 This ensures relationship consistency across your entire tree and eliminates manual duplicate entry.

+**Known Limitations:**

+Bidirectional sync works by tracking relationship changes over time.
+There are a few edge cases to be aware of:

+1. **First edit after plugin load**: The first time you edit a person note after loading/reloading Obsidian, only additions will be synced (not deletions).
+This is because the plugin doesn't have a previous state to compare against yet.
+Subsequent edits will sync both additions and deletions correctly.

+2. **Sync disabled during deletion**: If you disable bidirectional sync (or "Sync on file modify"), delete relationships, and then re-enable sync, the reciprocal links won't be automatically cleaned up.
+You'll need to manually remove them or use the "Validate relationships" command to find orphaned links.

+3. **Bulk external edits**: If you edit many files externally (e.g., in VS Code) while Obsidian is closed, the sync will only see the final state when you reload Obsidian, not the intermediate changes.

+These limitations are expected behavior and don't affect normal usage.
+The sync works reliably for day-to-day editing in Obsidian, Bases, or external editors while Obsidian is running.

 ## Additional Resources

 - [Obsidian Bases Documentation](https://help.obsidian.md/bases)